 My techie spouse reviewed the equipment options and determined that since we live in a relatively cool climate, there was no need for the more expensive panels whose biggest advantage was hot climate performance.

-We decided we wanted to purchase equipment made in the U.S. so Glen provided a quote for solar panels manufactured in Memphis, TN by Sharp Electronics Corporation and Enphase Energy inverters assembled in Milpitas, CA—both qualify for the American Recovery and Reinvestment Act (ARRA).
-This decision added 9% to the cost of the project.
+We decided we wanted to purchase equipment made in the United States so Glen provided a quote for solar panels manufactured in Memphis, TN by Sharp Electronics Corporation and Enphase Energy inverters assembled in Milpitas, CA—both qualify for the American Recovery and Reinvestment Act (ARRA).
+This decision added about 9% to the cost of the project but we felt good about supporting American jobs.

 Less than 3 weeks after Glen’s first visit, we signed the contract and made a down payment.